ELthomasoPostfix/Microservices/README.md

 1. profile creation/Registration
 2. username & password combination verification/Login
 3. A user can add other users as friends
-4. The user can view a friends list
+4. The user can view their friends list
 5. The user can create playlists
 6. The user can add songs to a playlist
 7. The user can view all songs in a playlist